ogallagher/Round-WIN32/README.md

 ----

 # Other OS
-If you have a computer running a windows operating system, check out the following repositories:
+If you have a computer running a differenct operating system, check out the following repositories:
 - For Mac OS: [ogallagher/Round-MACOSX](https://github.com/ogallagher/Round-MACOSX)
 - For Windows-64 OS: [ogallagher/Round-WIN64](https://github.com/ogallagher/Round-WIN64)